caraya/entry-level-content/src/md-content/basics.md

 ## CSS

-- How do you write CSS
+- How to write CSS
 - The cascade and specificity
-- naming conventions
+- Naming conventions
-- accessibility considerations
+- Accessibility considerations
 - DRY

-## Javascript
+## JavaScript

-- naming conventions
+- Naming conventions
-- commenting
+- Commenting
 - DRY
-- Some things that you may have heard before
+- Some things you may have heard before
   - Frameworks
   - ES6 or ES2015
   - Progressive Web Applications (PWAs)